banjocat/calorie-find/README.md

 This is primarly a learning project

 ### How to develop on
-http://www.pyinvoke.org/ is used for tasks - very similar to fabric `sudo pip install invoke`
+http://www.pyinvoke.org/ is used for tasks - very similar to fabric.
+To install: `sudo pip install invoke`

 If this is your first time use `invoke setup`
 This will get the calorie data, create postgres, migrate and add fixture data.